 ...are you sensing a theme here?
 Don't wait til the last minute.

 As Sean Riley pointed out, nearly every brand has a promotion planned for Cyber Week.
 When you’re juggling all sorts of tasks to keep your business up and running, it’s tempting to run the usual “20% off site-wide” sale and call it a day.
 But as we’ve learned from the brands above, taking it a step further pays off.
 Especially this time of year when inboxes are busier than ever.

 For some ecommerce brands, that means getting hyper-specific with audience segmentation to maximize conversions.
 For others, it’s as simple as clever copywriting.
 Whatever the case, think to yourself: Would I click on this?

-And if you're still locking in your Black Friday Cyber Monday plans, check out our holiday calendar that's packed with everything you need to get through BFCM and beyond.
+And if you're still locking in your Black Friday Cyber Monday plans, check out The Ultimate Black Friday Calendar that's packed with everything you need to get through BFCM and beyond.
 Plus, with Privy's Growth Plan, it's never been easier to bring in record sales during BFCM.